kwkoo/ollama-rag/README.md

 		OLLAMA_HOST=0.0.0.0 ollama serve

+01. Create a sub-folder named `db` and a sub-folder named `source_documents` in the same folder as this `README` - `db` will be used by the vector database while `source_documents` will be used to contain the documents you want to search

 01. Start the frontend

-		docker compose up
+		docker compose -f yaml/docker-compose.yaml up

 01. Copy the documents you want to index into `source_documents`

 01. Access the frontend at <http://localhost:8080>

-01. Ingest the documents to the vector database
+	*   Ingest the documents to the vector database
+	*   After the document ingestion process has completed, click on the `Refresh Database` button - this forces the query engine to refresh its connection to the vector database

-01. Run your queries
+01. Run your queries at <http://localhost:8080/query.html>

 ## Resources